ansible/ansible/docsite/rst/become.rst

 Become
 ``````
 Ansible allows you 'become' another user, different from the user that logged into the machine (remote user).
 This is done using existing
-privilege escalation tools, which you probably already use or have configured, like 'sudo', 'su', 'pfexec', 'doas', 'pbrun' and others.
+privilege escalation tools, which you probably already use or have configured, like 'sudo', 'su', 'pfexec', 'doas', 'pbrun', 'dzdo', and others.

 .. note:: Before 1.9 Ansible mostly allowed the use of `sudo` and a limited use of `su` to allow a login/remote user to become a different user
     and execute tasks, create resources with the 2nd user's permissions.
 As of 1.9 `become` supersedes the old sudo/su, while still being backwards compatible.
-    This new system also makes it easier to add other privilege escalation tools like `pbrun` (Powerbroker), `pfexec` and others.
+    This new system also makes it easier to add other privilege escalation tools like `pbrun` (Powerbroker), `pfexec`, `dzdo` (Centrify), and others.

 .. note:: Setting any var or directive makes no implications on the values of the other related directives, i.e. setting become_user does not set become.